dmlc/dgl/python/dgl/model_zoo/chem/README.md

 `gcn for property prediction`.

 ### Models
-- **Graph Convolutional Networks**: Graph Convolutional Networks (GCN) have been one of the most popular graph neural network and they can be easily extended for graph level prediction.
+- **Graph Convolutional Network**: Graph Convolutional Networks (GCN) have been one of the most popular graph neural network and they can be easily extended for graph level prediction.

 ## References